 Movie puzzles combine two of our favorite things and achieve two of our favorite outcomes: enjoyment and brain health!
 Killer combo.

 Most Reel Happiness movie puzzles can be played unlimited times – each time they load, it’s a whole fresh puzzle.
 And for the vast majority, it is not necessary to have seen the film that inspired the puzzle.
-Figuring out the the film reference adds another level of fun and challenge, of course, and it’s icing on the cake.
+Figuring out the the film reference adds another level of fun and challenge, of course, but that’s icing on the cake.

 Crosswords are entirely about a particular individual, topic, or film.
 No mere anchor words here!
 Comes in two versions: printable and digital – with online coming soon!
 Play a Crossword Puzzle Now »